-There are three main contingency categories in the standard California Residential Purchase Agreement.
-The first is the “inspection” contingency, which allows for the buyers to do a whole host of investigations.
-This category covers not only the buyers’ physical inspection but also things like the title report or homeowner’s association documents.
+The “inspection” contingency allows buyers to do a whole host of investigations.
+It covers not only the buyers’ physical inspection but also things like the title report or homeowner’s association documents.
 Unless the time period is changed in the agreement, a buyer has 17 days to remove the inspection contingency.

-The other two standard contingencies — the appraisal and loan contingencies — apply to purchases being made with a mortgage loan.
+Appraisal contingencies only apply to purchases being made with a mortgage loan.
 The mortgage lender will send an appraiser to visit the property to determine its market value.
-The appraisal contingency, which by default is 17 days like the inspection contingency, gives the buyer the option to cancel the contract if the appraiser doesn’t value the property at the offer price given.
+By default, the appraisal contingency is 17 days.
+Like the inspection contingency, it gives the buyer the option to cancel the contract if the appraiser doesn’t value the property at the offer price given.

-While the 17-day and 21-day time frames are the default, either the sellers or the buyers can negotiate shorter (or longer) contingency deadlines.
-In a competitive market, it is not uncommon for buyers and their agents to shorten the contingency periods in the contract as a way to make their offer more appealing to sellers.
+While 17-day and 21-day time frames are the default, sellers or buyers can negotiate shorter (or longer) contingency deadlines.
+In a competitive market, it is not uncommon for buyers and their agents to shorten the contingency periods.
+This is a way to make their offer more appealing to sellers.
 If you’re a buyer and looking to shorten contingency periods, there are two things you need to look out for.

 Notice to Perform